In his video, the social media guru is walking around in his usual hyper state (think a powered bunny, in a battery ad, full of cocaine).

 I want you to pause for a minute and think of someone who you consider to be very successful.
 Perhaps it is a mentor or someone who plays in your particular niche.
 Perhaps it is someone in another industry and you admire their traits or you want their definition of success.

 Do you honestly think Richard Branson is as successful as he is just because of a solid work ethic?
 Sure, it may have played a part.
 Branson is persistent (even after selling his company due to financial struggles in 1992), a visionary, a fun likeable guy and a one man personal brand.
-He knows how to find a problem in a market, fix it and publicise his solution.
+He knows how to find a problem in a market, build a team, fix the problem and publicise his solution.

 I remember the resurgence of the term ‘rat race’ in the 1990’s, which described the constant struggle and busyness of everyday life in the corporate world.
 While the term ‘rat race’ may no longer be popular, our unrelenting ambition for more money (at any cost) and the revived term ‘hustle’ mean the same thing.
 If you are in business, even for yourself, it is likely you are still part of the rat race.
 Now there are more rats than ever before!